AGDholo/resume/readme.md

 * PHP(Focus on laravel etc.)

 Language.
-* Can read and write fluently in English and may have difficulty speaking.
+* Can read and write fluently in English.
-* Chinese, barrier-free communication in Chinese
+* Chinese, barrier-free communication in Chinese.

 ## Project experience